 Neocities & UX

-I went down the rabbit hole of exploring “the indie web” and “personal sites” via webrings; I think you should too.
-But that’s not the point; this post is about me summarizing the insights I gained on web design, particularly UX design, from my adventure.
+I went down the rabbit hole of exploring “the indie web” and “personal sites”.
+You should too.
+This post summarizes the insights I gained on web design from my adventure.

-The reason why Neocities is such a compelling case study for UX design is precisely because the “site masters” don’t have to design for the “other” as the site is meant to be a representation of the creator.
-This trait of the indie web is what I see as the core principle of UX, which is how to design an identity.
-UX in contrast with UI, as UI can be considered a relatively “solved” field in terms of best practices that have been optimized for user psychology1.
+The reason why Neocities is a compelling case study for UX design is because the “site masters” don’t have to design for the “other”.
+It is anything goes for content and form.
+This trait of the indie web answers the core problem of UX, which is how to design an identity.

 What I Learned